Invoking George Floyd, Va. prosecutor rebukes police over violent stop of Black driver

 “We were concerned that the events of this case could and would fracture the trust our community has for our justice system,” Commonwealth’s Attorney Buta Biberaj wrote in an email.
 “This is a case that will provide our law enforcement partners the opportunity to use to educate their members, provide additional training, and ensure that the events resulting in the death of George Floyd never occur in Loudoun County.”

 It is rare for a prosecutor to issue a public rebuke to a police department in her jurisdiction.
-The arrest predated Biberaj, who was elected in November on a platform of holding police accountable for misconduct, along with other liberal prosecutors in neighboring jurisdictions.
+The arrest predated Biberaj, who was elected in November on a platform of holding police accountable for misconduct, along with other progressive prosecutors in neighboring jurisdictions.

 Graham declined to comment on the case, but Leesburg Police Chief Gregory C. Brown said in a statement that there was probable cause for the arrest and that the department has an excellent reputation for integrity.
 Brown said the use of force was reviewed and found to be appropriate.